 Words – the very topic of our Marriage Communication Workshop (of which this is a free lesson)– get me into more trouble than I care to admit.

-How do you stop saying what you don’t mean to say and say the things you know need to be said?
+Seriously, how can I stop saying what I don’t mean to say and say the things I need to say?

 Interestingly Paul asked a similar question.